 Altshuler said, “As long as you can phrase a question in that way, you’ll get an accurate response.”

-To test the platform, the specialists worked from the get-go with the U.S. Guard Advanced Research Project Agency (DARPA) to dissect portable information in specific urban communities in the midst of common turmoil to demonstrate how rising examples can help foresee future uproars.
+To test the platform, the specialists worked with the U.S. Guard Advanced Research Project Agency (DARPA) to dissect portable information in specific urban communities amid common turmoil to demonstrate how rising examples can help foresee future uproars.
 Altshuler likewise spent two or three months in Singapore breaking down taxi ride information to anticipate congested driving conditions in the city.

-On a single flight from Tel Aviv, Israel, to New York City, Altshuler crunched billions of data points on financial transactions of 1 million card-holders and received accurate answers to 10 questions.
-Traditionally, data scientists would need to spend weeks, or months, cleaning the data and designing machine-learning models to answer each question individually.
+On a single flight from Tel Aviv, Israel, to New York City, Altshuler crunched billions of data points on the financial transactions of 1 million cardholders and received accurate answers to 10 questions.
+Traditionally, data scientists would need to spend weeks or months cleaning the data and designing machine-learning models to answer each question individually.

-He said, “It would have taken the company, say, two months to develop models to answer those questions.
+He said, “It would have taken the company two months to develop models to answer those questions.
 I did 10 on one transatlantic flight.”

 “Companies may employ their own analytics-savvy staff to use Endor.
 Others will set up brief weekly meetings with Endor representatives to determine the best phrasing for questions.
 It takes about five minutes to translate their English to what we call ‘Endor-ish,’ meaning the way our system can understand questions.”